Qovery/documentation/website/docs/using-qovery/troubleshoot/service-deployment-troubleshoot.md

 The pod running your lifecycle job is crashing due to an exception in your code or OOM issue.
 Have a look at the Live Logs of your Lifecycle job to understand from where the issue is coming from your code.

 **Job execution timeout**
 The code run in your job is taking more time than expected and thus it's execution is stopped.
-If your code needs more time to be excecuted, increase the `Max Duration` value within the [Lifecycle Job configuration page][docs.using-qovery.configuration.lifecycle-job#job-configuration]
+If your code needs more time to be excecuted, increase the `Max Duration` value within the [Lifecycle Job configuration page][docs.using-qovery.configuration.lifecycle-job#triggers]

 ## Database